 |Best kept as||Pairs|

 |Lifespan||up to 6 years|

 23.9 - 30℃

-It is relatively straightforward to distinguish the male from the female Banded Apistogramma.
-Males will grow larger than females, are more colourful, and have elongated, pointed dorsal to attract females.
-In addition, the males will also develop extended pelvic fins.
-In contrast, females will be smaller and will develop a yellow colouration when ready to reproduce.
+Male and female Banded Apistogramma can be distinguished relatively easily.
+The male will grow significantly larger, be more colourful, and have an elongated, pointed dorsal to attract females.
+Furthermore, the males will develop extended pelvic fins.
+Females, on the other hand, will grow smaller and develop a yellow colouration when they are ready to reproduce.